-In the case of a positive COVID-19 test, individuals who have been within 6 feet for at least fifteen minutes two days prior or less to the positive individual's onset of symptoms are required to self-quarantine for a period of 14 days to monitor for symptoms.
+In the case of a COVID-19 diagnosis, individuals who have been within 6 feet for at least fifteen minutes two days prior or less to the positive individual's onset of symptoms are required to self-quarantine for a period of 14 days to monitor for symptoms.

-Should an individual test positive for COVID-19, the other cohorts of any family members would not need to quarantine.
+Should an individual be diagnosed with COVID-19, the other cohorts of any family members would not need to quarantine.
 However, any individuals who had been within 6 feet for at least fifteen minutes two days prior or less to the positive individual's onset of symptoms would still need to self-quarantine for 14 days.